signum-network/CIPs/SIP/sip-basic.md

 #### `requires` header

-SIPs may have a `requires` header, indicating the EIP numbers that this EIP depends on.
+SIPs may have a `requires` header, indicating the SIP numbers that this SIP depends on.

 ## Linking to other SIPs